Information For Authors

 * When an author discovers a significant error or inaccuracy in his/her own published work, it is the author's obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

 * Authors of reports of original research should present an accurate account of the work performed and an objective discussion of its significance.

 * Statements of compliance are required if the work involves chemicals, procedures, or equipment that have any unusual hazards inherent in their use, or if it involves the use of animal or human subjects.

 * Studies on patients or volunteers require ethics committee approval and informed consent, which should be documented in the paper.

-* Authors should disclose their conflict of interests.
+* Authors should disclose their conflicts of interest.